TABLE OF CONTENTS

 Lodging of claims

-Creditors lodge their claims with the insolvency court using a prescribed form, and may do so from the opening of insolvency proceedings until the deadline set in the insolvency decision.
+Creditors lodge their claims with the insolvency court using a prescribed form, and may do so from the opening of insolvency proceedings until expiry of the time limit set in the insolvency decision, which is identical for all types of proceedings: two months.
 Claims lodged after the deadline are disregarded by the insolvency court, and not settled in insolvency proceedings.
 Claims that have already been raised with the court, and enforceable claims, including those that are being recovered by enforcement or distraint, are also lodged.
 A creditor who lodges claims or who is regarded as a registered creditor may withdraw the claim at any time during the insolvency proceedings.

 An application to lodge a claim must explain how the claim arose and what the amount is.
 A claim must always be quantified in monetary terms, even if it is a non-monetary asset.
 Any documents to which the claim application refers need to be attached to the application.
 The enforceability of a claim must be demonstrated by an authentic instrument.